certbot/certbot/ISSUE_TEMPLATE.md

 ## Here is a Certbot log showing the issue (if available):
 ###### Logs are stored in `/var/log/letsencrypt` by default.
 Feel free to redact domains, e-mail and IP addresses as you see fit.

+## Here is the relevant nginx server block or Apache virtualhost for the domain I am configuring: